alexandroid000/alexandroid000.github.io/_pages/about.md

 [My CV is here](files/NillesCV.pdf).
 My most up-to-date publication record is on [Google Scholar](https://scholar.google.com/citations?user=3AvC70UAAAAJ&hl=en);
-contact me if you cannot access a publication.
+please contact me if you cannot access a publication.

 Code and simulators that I publish and maintain can be found on [my github](https://github.com/alexandroid000) or the [CEI github](https://github.com/CEI-lab).

 ### Recent News

 -   **May 2023**: I was selected as a [Cyber-Physical Systems Rising Star](https://risingstars.linklab.virginia.edu/2023/participants/alexandra-nilles.html)!
 -   **February 2023**: Honored to be a Microsoft Future Leader in Robotics and AI, and to share my work at the University of Maryland Robotics Center.